gwannon/ideasRoleras/Bandageless/03TheMuseum.md

 * When they catch their breath, you refill another one.
 * Every other time they enter a new room and decide not to enter and look for another exit.
 * When you acquire a cursed object.
-Even if they don't know why, people notice the magic of these objects and place more security on them than on the rest of the museum's objects.
+Even if they do not know why, people notice the magic of these objects and place more security on them than on the rest of the museum's objects.
 * By successfully scaring and making security personnel flee, you fill in another piece of cheese.

-> It's important that your mummies don't know exactly when the alarm dots are filled, just a brief idea.
+> It is important that your mummies do not know exactly when the alarm dots are filled, just a brief idea.

 \sp

-As long as you have dots to fill, the alarms haven't gone off.
-The moment you have to **fill a dot and there's no free space, the alarms will go off** and you'll have to return to your sarcophagus to escape another day or run for the exit and let Anubis do what he wants.
+As long as you have dots to fill, the alarms have not gone off.
+The moment you have to **fill a dot and there is no free space, the alarms will go off** and you will have to return to your sarcophagus to escape another day or run for the exit and let Anubis do what he wants.

-A timer with 4 slots is a very difficult security system to bypass; with 12, there's no time constraints unless the escape goes seriously awry.
+A timer with 4 slots is a very difficult security system to bypass; with 12, there is no time constraints unless the escape goes seriously awry.
 If not specified, the alarm clock is considered to have 12 dots, which is almost as if there were no limit.

 If the groups split up, the alarm clock remains the same, and both groups put dots into the clock.